JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 The graphics were cool and the game seemd like it would be fun, but the track ball that the game used was awkward to used and I also started to realize something: A video game for a home computer system wouldn’t use a track ball anyway.
 It would use that standard black Atari joystick.
 So practicing on the arcade version of the game wouldn’t help me.

-Which is all to say that by the time I lost my last player on that third game of *Centipede*, I just stared at the screen for a second or two, picked up my schoolbag and headed back home.
+Which is all to say that by the time I lost my last player on that third game of *Centipede*, I just joylessly stared at the screen for a second or two, picked up my schoolbag and headed back home.

+When I got home I started to think about how I could practice for the *Centipede* contest.
+None of the games I had at home resembled *Centipede* in any way but I had to think of something to practice on so I could get ready for the contest.

 ***

-When I got home I started to think about how I could practice for the *Centipede* contest.
-None of the games I had at home resembled *Centipede* in any way but I had to think of something to practice so I could win.

-One day, I was made a trip over to the Computer Center on 32nd Street to browse around their racks of software when I noticed something: They had an Atari 800 setup to demo a hot new game they had: *Megalegs*.
+When the weekend hit, I was made a trip over to the Computer Center on 32nd Street in Manhattan to browse around their racks of software when I noticed something right when I stepped in the front door of the place: They had an Atari 800 setup to demo a hot new game they had: *Megalegs*.

 I walked over to the modest display and watched as one of the guys from the store played the game.
 Holy shit, it was a *Centipede* clone.